perpap/system_util/README.md

 Collect and plot system statistics such as CPU utilization and disk utilization metrics.

+## Prerequisites
+You need to install python3 and matplotlib

 ## Configure
 Before run set in disk_util.sh file the devices that you want to get metrics by setting DEVICES variable.